MicrosoftDocs/visualstudio-docs/docs/ide/how-to-build-to-a-common-output-directory.md

 ---
-title: "How to: Build to a Common Output Directory | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: "How to: Build to a common output directory | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
 ms.reviewer: ""